-- 93. Ammonia emissions from battery deep-pit or channel systems can be lowered by reducing the moisture content of the manure by ventilating the manure pit. - 94.
-The collection of manure on belts and the subsequent removal of manure to covered storage outside the building can also reduce NH3 emissions, particularly if the manure is dried on the belts through forced ventilation.
-The manure should be dried to a dry-matter content of 60-70% to prevent the formation of NH3.
-If the manure from the belts is collected in an intensively ventilated drying tunnel, inside or outside the building, the drymatter content of the manure can reach 60-80 % in less than 48 hours.
-Weekly removal from the manure belts to covered storage has been shown to reduce emissions by 50% compared with removal every two weeks.
-In general, emission from laying hen houses with manure belts will depend on (a) The length of time that the manure is present on the belts; (b) The drying system; (c) The poultry breed; (d) The ventilation rate at the belt (low rate = high emissions) and (e) Feed composition.
+93. Ammonia emissions from battery deep-pit or channel systems can be lowered by reducing the moisture content of the manure by ventilating the manure pit.

+94. The collection of manure on belts and the subsequent removal of manure to covered storage outside the building can also reduce $NH_3$ emissions, particularly if the manure has been dried on the belts through forced ventilation.
+The manure should be dried to 60-70% dry-matter to minimize the formation of $NH_3$ .
+Manure collected from the belts into intensively ventilated drying tunnels, inside or outside the building, can reach 60 -80% dry matter content in less than 48 hours but in this case exposure to air and emissions are increased.
+Weekly removal from the manure belts to covered storages reduces emissions by 50% compared with bi-weekly removal.
+In general, emission from laying hen houses with manure belts will depend on (a) length of time that the manure is present on the belts; (b) drying systems; (c) poultry breed; (d) ventilation rate at the belt (low rate = high emissions) and (e) feed composition.
+Aviary systems with manure belts for frequent collection and removal of manure to closed storages reduce emission by more than 70% compared to the deep litter housing system.